hetida/hetida-designer/docs/faq.md

 So the general tip is to avoid ANY as input that needs to be wired and instead to put the respective Pass Through component in front.

-## Storing and loading Objects with self defined classes
+## Storing and loading objects with self defined classes
-When combining self-defined classes with storing and loading objects, e.g. via the Blob Storage Adapter, the classes must be defined in seperate components.
+When combining self-defined classes with storing and loading objects, e.g. via the [Blob Storage Adapter](./adapter_system/blob_storage_adapter.md), the classes must be defined in seperate components.
 The component that contains such a class, should just return the class object as i.e. in the component "ExampleClass" from the category "Classes".
 ```python